maisely/machine-learning-projects/yelp_nlp_svm.md

 ## Unigrams & trigrams - Frequency > 20

-We are going attempt two modeling approaches.
+We attempted two modeling approaches.
 The first one is to split the model into trigrams (e.g. every three words in a single review will be split together.
 We will then pick out the trigrams that appear more than 20 times in the corpus, so that we can eliminate any random phrases that only appear once or twice.

 These phrases, will be then joined together, using an underscore "_", and be replaced in the original text.
 The pipeline of Tokenize --> CountVectorizer (BagOfWords) --> TF-IDF --> Model will then be applied using the new texts.
 This step ensures that we have a well-mixed combinations of unigrams and trigrams in our training data.